Radbruch/Radbruch.github.io/_posts/2021-11-05-Java-Switch.md

 Observe that the last example doesn't have a "default:" case.
 If "month" is not 1 nor 2 nor 11 nor 12, Java jumps right to the end of the "switch" statement (just past the closing brace) and continues execution from there.

+---

+{% include intensedebate-comments.html %}